TezDevContainers/smartpy-dc/README.md

 ### How to connect to your own fork of the tutorial repository

 If you are familiar with using git and would like to add and commit your changes to a github repository, follow the instructions below.
-You can complete the SmartyPy tutorial without creating your own fork - however be aware that by default your work in the codespace will be automatically deleted after 30 days of inactivity.
+You can complete the SmartPy tutorial without creating your own fork - however be aware that by default your work in the codespace will be automatically deleted after 30 days of inactivity.
 This section assumes familiarity with the [basics of git and github](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/).

 **To connect to your own fork:**